Sanguine: Visual Analysis for Patient Blood Management: Evaluation

+We evaluate Sanguine through case studies with Dr. Metcalf, the PBM expert, and through feedback from surgeons, thereby covering our two user groups of analysts who interact with the tool in depth and clinicians who consume curated reports.
+As our collaborators were closely involved in the development of Sanguine, experimental demand characteristics, which often arise in close collaborations~\cite{brown_into_2011}, can bias responses, hence, we refrain from reporting subjective assessments and instead report factually on analysis scenarios and make comparisons of capabilities of a workflow with and without Sanguine.

-\section{Case Study}
+\subsection{Case Study}

-To demonstrate the utility of Sanguine, we present case studies of two scenarios where a PBM expert, Dr.\ Metcalf, uses Sanguine (1) for analysis of transfusion practices, and (2) as a ``patients like mine'' decision support tool when ordering blood components during preparation for surgery.
+To demonstrate the utility of Sanguine, we present case studies of two scenarios where a PBM expert, Dr. Metcalf, uses Sanguine (1) for analysis of transfusion practices, and (2) as a ``patients like mine'' decision support tool when ordering blood components during preparation for surgery.
+The main research question for these case studies is if Sanguine can provide insights into transfusion data and can be used to answer the domain goals.
+Our collaborator had the opportunity to use the tool in practice for several months after we completed a prototype.

-\subsection{PBM Review and Analysis}
+\subsubsection{PBM Review and Analysis}

+\paragraph{Peer Group Benchmarking.} Context matters when comparing the transfusion practices of surgeons and anesthesiologists to their peers (\textbf{G1}, comparing transfusion practice).
+For example, if one surgeon transfuses more blood on average than others in the peer group, the surgeon may rightly complain that the comparison is not fair if they tend to see sicker or more complex patients.
+Previous work~\cite{metcalf_association_2019} has shown that diagnosis related group (DRG) billing code weights are associated with transfusion volumes in surgical populations.
+In other words, more complex patients will have a higher DRG weight and would be expected to receive more blood on average.